Key Takeaways (expand)

 Dietary Diversity Goals

 All in all, these studies make a compelling case to eat as many different foods as possible.
-While more studies are needed to determine the best target number of different foods per day or per week, a case can be made to aim for 12 different whole foods per day, and 35 different whole foods over the course of the week.
+While more studies are needed to determine the best target number of different foods per day or per week, a case can be made to aim for 12 different whole foods per day, and 35 different whole foods over the course of the week, with seasonal variation throughout the year.

 Remember though that every little bit counts, so a great goal is to simply mix it up in whatever way feels achievable to you right now.
 Maybe that’s just adding a single new vegetable or fruit to your rotation, or trying a new recipe once per week.